Animesh Jayant

 Welcome!

 I am a PhD Candidate in Economics at the London School of Economics.
-I work on questions in environmental and development economics using tools from international trade and empirical industrial organisation.
+I work on questions in environmental and organizational economics using tools from international trade and empirical industrial organisation.

 Prior to LSE, I obtained an MA in Research Methods from the University of Chicago and a BTech in Metallurgical Engineering and Materials Science from the Indian Institute of Technology Bombay.